The Hedonistic Delight of Whiskey Cocktails

 When the cocktail revolution began a decade or so ago Whiskey cocktails were a bit player as white spirits were in favor.
 Not anymore.

-In truth, white spirits cocktails are relatively new.
-Grab a drinks recipe book from a century ago and you will find a great majority of these libations to be based upon either Whiskey or Brandy.
-As brown spirits improved in both quality and stature a trend toward using these drams as solo performers grew.
+In truth, white spirit cocktails are relatively new.
+Grab a drinks recipe book from a century ago, and you will find that a great majority of these libations are based on either Whiskey or Brandy, as brown spirits improved in both quality and stature, leading to a trend toward using these drams as solo performers.

-Today with the vast popularity of Single Malt Whisky, Single Barrel & Small Batch Bourbon, and Premium Whiskies from Ireland, Canada, and Japan some consumers still find it blasphemous to get these spirits near ice and a shaker.
-Whiskey plays in the same space as any other premium spirit and we all know that better Spirits make better cocktails.
-However, there is always a point of a diminishing return and perhaps your 30 year old Islay Single Malt is best kept out of your Rob Roy.
+Today, with the vast popularity of Single Malt Whisky, Single Barrel & Small Batch Bourbon, and Premium Whiskies from Ireland, Canada, and Japan, some consumers still find it blasphemous to serve these spirits over ice.
+Whiskey plays in the same space as any other premium spirit, and we all know that better Spirits make better cocktails.
+However, there is always a point of diminishing returns, and perhaps your 30-year-old Islay Single Malt is best kept out of your Rob Roy.

-Whiskey comes to the party with a whole range of flavors and aromas.
-A clumsy hand can trample all over these flavors resulting in a drink that has masked its star performer.
+Whiskey arrives at the party with a diverse range of flavors and aromas.
+A clumsy hand can trample all over these flavors, resulting in a drink that masks its star performer.
 Whiskey cocktails seek harmony.
-When in doubt stick with the classics, they are your friend.
+When in doubt, stick with the classics; they are your friend.

 Profiling Whiskey in Cocktails

-Rye – Big and bold and won’t easily be intimidated by the other ingredients.
-Assertive modifiers like Absinthe and the bold herbal Liqueurs will latch on to Rye’s spicy nature as long as you’re not too heavy-handed with these Spirits.
+Rye – Big and bold, and won’t easily be intimidated by the other ingredients.
+Assertive modifiers like Absinthe and the bold herbal Liqueurs will latch on to Rye’s spicy nature as long as you’re not too heavy-handed with this spirit.

-Irish Blended – Blended Irish Whiskies provide a lovely base for light to moderately styled cocktails adding a pleasing sweet grain profile.
+Irish Blended – Blended Irish Whiskies provide a lovely base for light to moderately styled cocktails, adding a pleasing sweet grain profile.
 Vermouth, Sherry, and fruit Liqueurs are willing companions.
+Blended Irish does prefer modest costars as the flavors are more delicate than those found in most American Whiskies.

 Scotch Blended – This category of Whisky is an excellent place to start when creating the classic Scotch Whisky cocktail.
-Generally speaking the flavors are grain-focused with a punch from double distilled malt Whisky making it a bit heavier that the Irish Blended.
+Generally speaking, the flavors are grain-focused with a punch from double-distilled malt Whisky, making it a bit heavier than the Irish Blended.

 Whiskey Cocktails We Love